dendronhq/dendron-site/vault/dendron.ref.config.publishing.md

 ## writeStubs
 Set how [stub|dendron.concepts#stubs]] notes are handled when publishing.

-If set to true, all stub notes that are getting published will be written to the file system as an empty note in your vault.
+If set to `true`, all stub notes that are getting published will be written to the file system as an empty note in your vault.

 This is done to guarantee a permanent URL for the published stub note.

-If set to false, stub notes will not be written to the file system.
+If set to `false`, stub notes will not be written to the file system.
 Note that any link to the stub notes will not be pernament, and will be randomized every time it is published.
 This is because a stub note that isn't written to the filesystem will always have randomly generated temporary note id.

 ## seo